-The following unaudited pro forma combined financial statements for the year ended December 31, 1998 give effect to the January 15, 1999 acquisition by SMCI of substantially all the assets of MCI.
-The MCI Acquisition has been accounted for using the purchase method of accounting.
-The following unaudited pro forma combined financial statements also give effect to the SPAR Reorganization Transactions and to the plan of merger between SPAR and PIA, a publicly held company.
-The SPAR Reorganization Transactions will be accounted for as an exchange of shares between commonly owned companies and the Merger will be accounted for as a reverse merger ("Reverse Merger") with SPAR deemed to be the accounting acquirer.
+The following unaudited pro forma combined financial statements give effect to the January 15, 1999 acquisition by SMCI of substantially all the assets of MCI.
+The MCI Acquisition will be accounted for using the purchase method of accounting.
+The following unaudited pro forma combined financial statements also give effect to the plan of merger between SPAR and PIA, a publicly traded company.
+The Merger will be accounted for as a reverse merger ("Reverse Merger") with SPAR deemed to be the accounting acquirer.

-The unaudited pro forma combined financial statements reflect the following: (i) the MCI Acquisition, (ii) the SPAR Reorganization Transactions, (iii) the Reverse Merger, (iv) adjustments to allocate the purchase price based upon the estimated fair value of the assets acquired and the obligations assumed, and (v) a provision for income taxes, as if the SPAR Companies and MCI had been taxed as a C Corporation (statement of operations only).
+The unaudited pro forma combined financial statements reflect the following: (i) the MCI Acquisition, (ii) the Reverse Merger, (iii) adjustments to allocate the purchase price based upon the estimated fair value of the assets acquired and the obligations assumed, and (iv) a provision for income taxes, as if the SPAR Marketing Companies and MCI had been taxed as a C corporation (statement of operations only).

-The unaudited pro forma combined statements of operations exclude a one-time, non-cash and non-tax deductible charge which will be based on the stock price on the Effective Date (approximately \$752,000, or \$0.04 per combined pro forma share, based on the average closing price of \$2.25 over the six day trading period ending May 19, 1999) resulting from the grant of 134,114 options and issuance of 200,000 shares to a consultant of SPAR prior to the Reverse Merger.
+The unaudited pro forma combined statements of operations exclude a one-time, non-cash non-tax deductible charge which will be based on the stock price on the Effective Date (approximately \$1,480,000, or \$0.08 per combined pro forma share, based on an average closing price of \$4.43 over the six day trading period ending on March 4, 1999) resulting from the grant of 134,114 options and issuance of 200,000 shares to employees of SPAR prior to this Reverse Merger.
 The 134,114 options and 200,000 shares are included in determining the pro forma basic and diluted weighted average number of shares.

-The unaudited pro forma combined balance sheet gives effect to the SPAR Reorganization Transactions and the Reverse Merger as if they had occurred on March 31, 1999.
-The unaudited pro forma combined statement of operations for the year ended December 31, 1998 includes the operating results of the SPAR Companies, MCI and PIA for the year ended December 31, 1998 and gives effect to the MCI Acquisition and the Reverse Merger as if they had occurred at the beginning of the period.
-The unaudited pro forma combined statement of operations for the three month period ended March 31, 1999, reflects the operating results of the SPAR Companies and PIA for the three months ended March 31, 1999.
-The SPAR Companies had a fiscal year of March 31.
-Effective April 1, 1998, the SPAR Companies changed its fiscal year to December 31.
-MCI had a fiscal year ending December 31.
-PIA has a fiscal year ending December 31.
-For purposes of the twelve-month period ended December 31, 1998 unaudited pro forma combined statement of operations, operating results for the SPAR Companies include the nine-month period ended December 31, 1998 plus the three-month period ended March 31, 1998.
-The SPAR three-month period ended March 31, 1998 included net revenues of \$9,602,000 and net income of \$1,731,000.
-The SPAR three-month period ended March 31, 1999 includes the operations of MCI from the date of acquisition, January 15, 1999.
+The unaudited pro forma combined balance sheet gives effect to the MCI Acquisition and the Reverse Merger as if they had occurred on December 31, 1998.
+The unaudited pro forma combined statement of operations for the year ended March 31, 1998 includes the operating results of SPAR for the fiscal year ended March 31, 1998 and MCI and PIA for the year ended December 31, 1997 and gives effect to the MCI Acquisition and Reverse Merger as if they had occurred at the beginning of the periods.
+The unaudited pro forma combined statement of operations for the nine-month period ended December 31, 1998 reflects the operating results of the SPAR Marketing Companies for the nine-month period ended December 31, 1998.
+The SPAR Marketing Companies have a fiscal year ending March 31.
+MCI has a fiscal year ending December 31.
+PIA's fiscal year ending for

+1997 and 1998 was December 31, 1997 and January 1, 1999, respectively.
+For purposes of the nine-month period ended December 31, 1998 unaudited pro forma combined statement of operations operating results for MCI and PIA for the year ended December 31, 1998 and January 1, 1999, respectively, were adjusted by subtracting the interim period January 1, 1998 through March 31, 1998.